-

 If you want to ride your ATV on the state's streets or highways, several factors come into play.

-For starters, the vehicle must be "street-legal," as defined in the Guide to Arizona Off-Highway Vehicle Laws, Rules, and Regulations brochure from the Arizona Game and Fish Department.
+For starters, the vehicle must be "street-legal," as defined in the Arizona Off-Highway Vehicle Guide from the Arizona Game and Fish Department.
 You might need to make some alterations to your vehicle to make it street legal.

 Then, you must register the vehicle at an MVD office.
 See our other registration sections for details about the documentation you'll need to supply.